J. T. Ginn: Oakland Athletics / Athletics

 On March 12, 2022, the Mets traded Ginn and Adam Oller to the Oakland Athletics in exchange for Chris Bassitt.
 He opened the season with the Midland RockHounds of the Double–A Texas League.
 In 12 starts split between Midland and the rookie–level Arizona Complex League Athletics, Ginn compiled a 1–4 record and 5.10 ERA with 46 strikeouts across 42 1/3 innings pitched.
-He returned to the two affiliates in 2023, making 8 starts and struggling to a 7.43 ERA with 17 strikeouts over 26 2/3 innings of work.

-Ginn began the 2024 season with Midland, logging a 4–1 record and 4.15 ERA over 6 starts.
+He returned to the two affiliates in 2023, making eight starts and struggling to a 7.43 ERA with 17 strikeouts over 26 2/3 innings of work.
+Ginn began the 2024 season with Midland, logging a 4–1 record and 4.15 ERA over six starts.
 In May, he was promoted to the Triple–A Las Vegas Aviators, for whom he logged a 4–3 record and 5.72 ERA with 69 strikeouts across 15 games (14 starts).

 On August 20, 2024, Ginn was selected to the 40-man roster and promoted to the major leagues for the first time.
-In 8 games (6 starts) for Oakland during his rookie campaign, Ginn posted a 1-1 record and 4.24 ERA with 29 strikeouts across 34 innings pitched.
+He made his MLB debut the next day versus the Tampa Bay Rays and pitched two scoreless innings in relief while recording three strikeouts in a 4-2 loss.
+Across eight games (six starts) for Oakland during his rookie campaign, Ginn posted a 1-1 record and 4.24 ERA with 29 strikeouts across 34 innings pitched.

-Ginn was optioned to Triple-A Las Vegas to begin the 2025 season.
+Ginn was optioned to Las Vegas to begin the 2025 season.
+He was recalled by the Athletics in April, but shortly after, was placed on the injured list with right elbow inflammation.
+He was activated on May 19, but then placed back on the injured list the next day with a right quadriceps strain.
+Ginn returned to the Athletics on June 16, and played the remainder of the season with the club.
+For the season, he pitched in 23 games (16 starts) and had a 4-7 record, a 5.08 ERA, and 99 strikeouts across 90 1/3 innings.

+Ginn was named to the Athletics' Opening Day roster in 2026 as a relief pitcher.
+On July 22, he was placed on the injured list with a right middle finger blister before he was activated on August 4.
+On September 5, he was placed back on the injured list with right elbow impingement.

+Personal life

+Born John Thomas Ginn on May 20, 1999, in Flowood, Mississippi, he is the son of Wanda Ginn and Mike Ginn.